dmig/tg/readme.md

 And was planning to implement some new features, like image support.

 > But it turns out that underlying `ncurses` library nowhere near supports image output.
->
-> Also `ncurses` is pretty buggy with emojis which are abundant in messages nowadays (possibly a character width issue).

 So this makes plans to create new client from scratch, based on [notcurses](https://github.com/dankamongmen/notcurses) library for the UI and possibly asynchronous [Telethon](https://github.com/LonamiWebs/Telethon) for protocol implementation.